Bangladesh cracks down on dangerous driving after protests

-DHAKA (Reuters) - Bangladesh police on Sunday launched a crackdown on dangerous driving as the government tries to quell student unrest sparked by the death of two teenagers who were mowed down by a speeding bus a week ago.
+DHAKA (Reuters) - Bangladesh police on Sunday began cracking down on dangerous driving as the government tried to quell student unrest sparked by the death of two teenagers mowed down by a bus a week ago.

-Tens of thousands of students have protested since last Sunday when a privately run bus hit and killed the college students, alarming the government ahead of a general election this year.
+Tens of thousands of students have protested since last Sunday when a privately run bus hit and killed the students, alarming the government ahead of a general election this year.

+Several thousand students took to the streets for an eighth straight day on Sunday.
+Police fired tear gas at protesting students to disperse them from different points of the city.

 “Our police force has started a week-long drive to bring discipline on the roads,” Prime Minister Sheikh Hasina said at an event in Dhaka on Sunday.

-Spontaneous student protests are rare in Bangladesh and Hasina suggested her political rivals were using the issue to stir up anti-government sentiment.
+Spontaneous student protests are rare in Bangladesh, and Hasina suggested her political rivals were using the issue to stir up anti-government sentiment.
+The opposition Bangladesh Nationalist Party denied any involvement in the protests.

+On Sunday, students blocked roads and disrupted traffic, although they maintained emergency lanes for ambulances and other emergency vehicles.

+Home Minister Asaduzzaman Khan on Sunday warned that action would be taken against them if their protests become too disruptive.

 Separately, the U.S. embassy said in a statement outgoing envoy Marcia Bernicat’s vehicle was attacked by armed men, some on motorcycles, in Dhaka on Saturday.